-Army Medical Department (AMEDD) officers in the Medical and Dental Corps can receive the Healthcare Professionals Loan Repayment Program (HPLRP) – up to $240,000 for certain specialties – by agreeing to a six-year service commitment with the Guard ($40,000 per year, with a $240,000 lifetime cap).
+Army Medical Department (AMEDD) officers in the Medical and Dental Corps can receive the Healthcare Professionals Loan Repayment Program (HPLRP) – up to $250,000 for certain specialties – by agreeing to a six-year service commitment with the Guard ($40,000 per year for 6 years plus $10,000 for 7th year, with a $250,000 lifetime cap).

-Physicians Assistants, Physical Therapist, Social Workers, and Clinical Psychologists may qualify for loan repayments up to $25,000 per year with a $75,000 lifetime cap.
+Other specialties including Physicians Assistants, Nurse Practitioners and Social Workers may qualify for loan repayments up to $25,000 per year with a $60,000 or $75,000 lifetime cap depending on the specialty.